 TL;DR: Final thoughts

-I’ve seen so many questions & people who’re putting a lot of efforts to get traffic from Google, without understanding the basics first.
-How search works is one of the basics, a lot of beginners fail to pay attention to.
+I’ve seen so many questions & people who’re putting a lot of effort to get traffic from Google, without understanding the basics first.
+How search works are one of the basics, a lot of beginners fail to pay attention to.

 This post is for them.
 If you want to start a blog or already have but don’t get traffic from Google, this post is very important.
 If you know someone who’s looking for this information, share this post with them.

 It doesn’t cost anything to share.
-I have a daily-ish newsletter, which is for absolute free of cost.
-I share extended version of the posts on this blog.
+I have a daily-ish newsletter, which is absolutely free of cost.
+I share extended versions of the posts on this blog.
 It’s a roundup of top posts from across the web.